brittonlaroche/MongoDB-Demos/Applications/Customer-MDM/README.md

 ![Katana](img/katanalogo.png "Katana")

-You have been tasked to create a minimum viable product (MVP), a basic protype, of a customer MDM application across all dealerships and online sites for both Kanakata and Legacy brands.
+You have been tasked to create a minimum viable product (MVP), a basic protype, of a single view for a customer MDM application across all dealerships and online sites for both Kanakata and Legacy brands.
 They wish to test both the functionality and performance of the application.
 The functionality includes identifying a single customer from all systems and providing customer updates in real time to their third party dealerships and financing division.

 ![Legacy](img/legacylogo.png "Legacy")